forever9teen/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

-rite a function that checks for lowercase character.
+Write a function that prints a string in uppercase followed by a new line.

-Prototype: def islower(c):
+Prototype: def uppercase(str):

-Returns True if c is lowercase
+You can only use no more than 2 print functions with string format

-Returns False otherwise
+You can only use one loop in your code

 You are not allowed to import any module